SUBMISSION DEADLINE EXTENDED TO 7 APRIL, 2022!

-The CICC 2020 Student Travel Grant Awards Program recognizes and promotes early career accomplishments in all solid-state circuits fields by supporting graduate student travel to attend CICC 2020 in Boston, USA.
+The CICC 2022 Student Travel Grant Awards Program recognizes and promotes early career accomplishments in all solid-state circuits fields by supporting graduate student travel to attend CICC 2022 in Newport Beach, CA, USA.

 With the help of the CICC STGA program, up-and-coming young engineers:

 - may network with researchers from the industry, academia, and government from all over the world.

 - learn about IC design break-throughs, and about challenges that have not yet been solved or need to be addressed, in-person and in advance.

 Travel stipends up to US$500 per student will be awarded.